WW2 Home Front, Air Raid Warden, ARP & Civil Defence Helmets & Markings

 * Detachment Leaders to also wear an armband with "DETACHMENT LEADER".

-** London areas had District Wardens whilst areas outside of the capital had Divisional Wardens
+** London areas had District Wardens whilst areas outside of the capital had Divisional Wardens.

-** London areas had District Wardens whilst areas outside of the capital had Divisional Wardens
+** London areas had District Wardens whilst areas outside of the capital had Divisional Wardens.

 WW2 ARP Air Raid Warden White Helmet With Black Band Markings

 The most widely recognised Air Raid Warden's helmet insignia is the two-inch high 'W'.
 Depending on the air raid warden's rank he would have either a black helmet with white 'W' or a white helmet with black 'W' (plus one or two one-inch bars (separated by a half-inch gap) to denote seniority within the wardens' service).
-However, there are a thousands of helmets from various localities with a variance of lettering fonts and sizes.
+However, there are a thousands of helmets from various localities with a variance of lettering fonts and band sizes.

 Plain black |